WordPress/WPCredits-Tracker/CONTRIBUTING.md

 Any edit requires a review from project maintainers before being merged.
 Reviews can be requested in the upper right of the Pull Request form.

+## Types of Contributions

+We welcome various types of contributions to improve the WP Credits Tracker program:

+### Documentation Improvements
+- **Student Onboarding**: Enhance guides for new students joining the program
+- **Mentor Resources**: Improve training materials and guides for mentors
+- **Institutional Materials**: Update onboarding and pitch materials for universities
+- **Operations**: Refine tracking systems and operational procedures

+### Content Categories
+- **Students/**: Materials for student participants
+- **Mentors/**: Resources for mentor training and guidance
+- **Institutions/**: University and institution onboarding materials
+- **Sponsors/**: Sponsor-related documentation and tracking
+- **Setup Documents/**: Operational procedures and tracking systems
+- **Pitch/**: Presentation materials for universities and stakeholders

+## Branch Strategy

+This project uses the following branching strategy:
+- **Default branch**: `trunk` (following WordPress conventions)
+- **Feature branches**: Create descriptive branch names like `feature/mentor-onboarding-update` or `fix/student-checklist-typo`